The Brand New Testament

 That pales into comparison with Catherine Deneuve’s Martine, an older married woman unsatisfied with her husband and her vapid existence.
 This manifests itself in visits by male prostitutes in search for fulfilment, before taking a turn for the extreme and ridiculous, The Brand New Testament taking this in a direction that I couldn’t view as anything other than weirdly bizarre, and a bit of a waste of a very established acting talent in Deneuve.

 Lastly, there is young Romain Gelin as terminally ill Willy, who pops in late as an examination of gender roles in society, the treatment of sickness in youth and as a very lame love interest for Ea.
-By this point The Brand New Testament was starting to love me a lot: Willy’s story is a transition between the films better second act and a more turbulent, and ultimately unsatisfying third.
+By this point The Brand New Testament was starting to lose me a bit: Willy’s story is a transition between the films better second act and a more turbulent, and ultimately unsatisfying third.

 Because The Brand New Testament seems to be like a film where the production team had a firm, potential-filled premise – a bastard God’s daughter escaping into the real world – a good idea for an elaboration of that premise – finding six modern-day people to be new apostles – but then seemed to have no firm idea what they wanted from their conclusion.
 The result is something that approaches incoherent, condescending and altogether first draft-ish, as The Brand New Testament ends with a strange and bizarre fizzle, whose tone and thematic undertones are all over the place.
 At least, throughout, we have that wonderful God, whose final fate is one that ends the film on the appropriate final note.